thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 Enterprise-quality code should use XML APIs to create the XML document for conformance and security.

 ## Mutual validation of data exchanged with 3rd parties
-This minimises finger pointing between business partners during integration testing.
+This minimises finger pointing between teams and organizations during integration testing.

 ## Logging
 Logging the work to be done at the outset, key stages thereafter and the amount of items processed at the end of a business critical job, will prove invaluable in a production crisis.

-#Background - What are flat, fixed width and delimited file formats?
+# Background - What are flat, fixed width and delimited file formats?

 Flat files is a term typically used to refer to text files (e.g ASCII or Unicode) containing structured data.